syazwanbahrom/Hyperledger-Assesment-2021/README.md

 # { "Blockchain" }

-Hey!
-You have been selected to this assessments in preparation for Blockchain Technology training program.
-Attempt the following questions and be free to go above and beyond, this attracts extra points.
+Hey! you have been selected to this assessments in preparation for Blockchain Technology training program.
+Attempt the following questions and feel free to go above and beyond in your implementation.

 ## Part 1:
-1. Given these number set as input [9, 6, 2, 5, 1, 7, 8, 12, 40, 6, 3] wirte a function that sort and display as follows :
+1. Given the following numbers as input [9, 6, 2, 5, 1, 7, 8, 12, 40, 6, 3] write a function to sort and display as follows :
- - Smallest to largest number
+  - Smallest to largest
- - Largest to smallest number
+  - Largest to smallest

 2. What are linear and non-linear data Structures?
 Give any two examples.

 3. What is a tree data structure?
-Give any two examples of its application?
+Give any two examples of its application.

 4. What are the various operations that can be performed on different Data Structures?

 5. Write a function that implement the following algorithms:
   - Bubble sort
   - Insertion sort
   - Merge Sort

  ## Part 2:
 1. Build a book directory, where you would need to create endpoints.
 Retrieve all books or only one book by id.
 You can add a new book to the list.
 Only registered users can add books.
 Use any database or data collected as a JSON file.